GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 ## Installing requirements

 1. Install **winetricks**, it should be provided by your package manager. (required for protontricks to work, [about it](https://wiki.winehq.org/Winetricks))
+   Make sure it's up-to-date if already installed.
+For different distributions \ package managers (you need to pick one you are using):
-- for Manjaro (won't work on distributions with different manager): `pamac install winetricks`
+- Manjaro: `pamac install winetricks`
+- Ubuntu: `sudo apt-get install winetricks`

 2. Install **protontricks** ([about it](https://github.com/Sirmentio/protontricks))